7 July 2023

-R is rapidly becoming the standard platform for data analysis.
-This course offers an elaborate introduction into statistical programming in R. Students learn to operate R, form pipelines for data analysis, make high quality graphics, fit, assess and interpret a variety of statistical models and do advanced statistical programming.
-The statistical theory in this course covers t-testing, regression models for linear, dichotomous, ordinal and multivariate data, statistical inference, statistical learning, bootstrapping and Monte Carlo simulation techniques.
+This course offers an elaborate introduction to statistical programming with R. Students learn to operate R, form pipelines for data analysis, make high quality graphics, fit, assess, and interpret a variety of statistical models, and do advanced statistical programming.
+The statistical theory in this course covers t-testing, regression models for linear, dichotomous, ordinal, and multivariate data, statistical inference, statistical learning, bootstrapping, and Monte Carlo simulation techniques.

-R is rapidly becoming the standard platform for data manipulation, visualisation and analysis and has a number of advantages over other statistical software packages.
-A wide community of users contribute to R, resulting in an enormous coverage of statistical procedures, including many that are not available in any other statistical program.
-Furthermore, it is highly flexible for programming and scripting purposes, for example when manipulating data or creating professional plots.
-However, R lacks standard GUI menus, as in SPSS for example, from which to choose what statistical test to perform or which graph to create.
-As a consequence, R is more challenging to master.
-Therefore, this course offers an elaborate introduction into statistical programming in R.
+R is a very popular and powerful platform for data manipulation, visualization, and analysis and has a number of advantages over other statistical software packages.
+A wide community of users contribute to R, resulting in broad coverage of statistical procedures, including many that are not available in any other statistical program.
+However, R lacks standard GUI menus from which to choose what statistical test to perform or which graph to create.
+Consequently, R is more challenging to master.
+This course will help flatten the learning curve for those who wish to begin working with R by offering an elaborate introduction to statistical programming in R.

 The course starts at a very basic level and builds up gradually.
-At the end of the week, participants will master advanced programming skills with R. No previous experience with R is required.
+So, no previous experience with R is required.
+At the end of the week, participants will master advanced programming skills with R.

 This course is part of a series of 5 courses in the Summer School Data Science specialisation taught by UU’s department of Methodology & Statistics.
 Please see here for more information about the full specialisation.
 This course can also be taken separately.

 Summer School Data Science specialisation:

 Data science: Statistical Programming with R (This course)

 Data science: Multiple Imputation in Practice (S28)